RavichandraDayannavar/RavichandraDayannavar/README.md

 - 🌱 I’m currently learning **advanced data visualization and business intelligence tools.**

-- 👯 I’m looking to collaborate on **projects that combine data analytics with business strategy.**
+- 👯 I’m looking to collaborate on **projects that combine data engineering with business strategy.**

 - 🤝 I’m looking for help with **gaining deeper insights into advanced analytics techniques and expanding my professional network with analytics community.**

 - 👨‍💻 All of my projects are available at [https://github.com/RavichandraDayannavar](https://github.com/RavichandraDayannavar)

-- 💬 Ask me about **data analytics, market research, or my journey transitioning from engineering to data analysis.**
+- 💬 Ask me about **data engineering, market research, or my journey transitioning from engineering to data analysis.**

 - 📫 How to reach me **ravichandra.dayannavar96@gmail.com**